Employees can get overpaid for a variety of reasons. When it happens, there are several basic options for getting the money back:

 - Choose "Additional Check" from the drop-down menu, and Save.

-- Enter the employee's earnings and hours as they should have been, then click "Preview Check" in the horizontal blue bar.
+5. Enter the employee's earnings and hours as they should have been, then click "Preview Check" in the horizontal black bar.

-- Once you're satisfied that the information is correct, hit "Post as Manual" to save the calculation as an adjustment.
+6. Once you're satisfied that the information is correct, hit "Post as Manual" to save the calculation as an adjustment.
+(This does not pay the employee.
+Much like the voided check this is simply to correct the employee's tax information)

 Once you have calculated the corrected check, you can subtract the corrected net pay from the original net pay the employee received.
 That amount is what the employee owes.